JaseZiv/DontBlameTheData/content/authors/admin/_index.md

 # - Visitors
 ---

-My name is Jason Zivkovic and I’m a Data Scientist at the Reece Group.
+My name is Jason Zivkovic and I’m a Data Scientist from Melbourne, Australia, working at the Reece Group.

-Growing up as a sports-mad child and teen, statistics were always in my world.
-But with the love of sport blinding me, I didn’t even realise it was a love of statistics and data.
-Then, after meandering (much to my mother’s chagrin) through my early work life, and dabbling with different careers, I discovered edX and DataCamp and the programming-focused data analysis short courses they had available.
-I started taking them and my love of the data was rekindled!
-Life was made a lot easier in that I had two managers in a row who’s thirst for analytics was as prominent as mine and they gave me the freedom to learn, explore and discover endless possibilities.
-To them I will be forever greatful.

-Kaggle was where I first started dabbling in small analyses - the datasets are as diverse as any wide-eyed newbie could wish for.
-I still have a look from time to time and think I should write another kernel.
-I got some great help from the Kaggle community and the code bases there are really good for any new starter.
-You can find my profile [here](https://www.kaggle.com/jaseziv83).
+Some of my passions include web scraping, package and app development, statistical modeling, sports analytics and data visualisation.

+The bulk of my programming is done using the R programming language, with some Python thrown in.

+***

+## What you will find here

+This blog will be mainly about R programming, mainly through sports, but will touch on other parts of life also, using data visualisations to tell the story.
+What I can promise though is it will be filled with my own selfish pleasures.
+I hope they align with my readers’ interests.

+Some of the sports that will be included include Australian Rules Football (AFL), Basketball, American Football, World Football (Soccer) and many more.

+The one constant is that the data will tell the story.

+If you don’t agree with it, please, please don’t blame the data.

+Importantly, all views expressed here are my own.